Section 9: Hazardous Materials

-- Be able to move the vehicle, if necessary.
+- Be able to move the vehicle, if needed.

-When transporting any amount of Division 1.1, 1.2, 1.3, or 1.6 EXPLOSIVES or a combination of any of these explosives together with a Division 1.5 EXPLOSIVE (blasting agent) as a delivery service or “for hire,” you must use special routes, safe stopping places, safe parking places, and mandatory vehicle inspection locations prescribed by the CHP.
-When transporting more than 1000 lbs. of these explosives in private carriage (other than as a delivery service) the same requirements apply.
+When transporting any amount of Division 1.1, 1.2, 1.3, or 1.6 EXPLOSIVES or a combination of any of these explosives together with a Division 1.5 EXPLOSIVE (blasting agent) as a delivery service or “for hire,” you must use special routes, safe stopping places, safe parking places, and mandatory vehicle inspection locations prescribed by CHP.
+When transporting more than 1,000 pounds of these explosives in private carriage (other than as a delivery service) the same requirements apply.

-Shipments of materials designated as “Poison Inhalation Hazard,” “Toxic Inhalation Hazard,” or “Inhalation Hazard” per 49 CFR 172.203, when transported in bulk packagings (49 CFR 171.8), must also be transported using special routes, safe stopping places, and mandatory vehicle inspection locations prescribed by the CHP for these materials.
+Shipments of materials designated as “Poison Inhalation Hazard,” “Toxic Inhalation Hazard,” or “Inhalation Hazard” per CFR, Title 49 §172.203, when transported in bulk packaging’s (CFR, Title 49 §171.8), must also be transported using special routes, safe stopping places, and mandatory vehicle inspection locations prescribed by CHP for these materials.

 Motor carriers may receive these publications, including revisions, by indicating their request on the APPLICATION FOR HAZARDOUS MATERIALS TRANSPORTATION LICENSE or by contacting the Commercial Vehicle Section, Routing Coordinator at (916) 327-3310.

-The following general routing and parking restrictions (CVC §31303) apply to hazardous material and hazardous waste shipments for which the display of vehicle placards and/or markings are required per CVC §27903 (except shipments subject to, and in conformance with, special routing and related requirements):
+The following general routing and parking restrictions (CVC §31303) apply to hazardous material and waste shipments for which the display of vehicle placards and/or markings is required per CVC §27903 (except shipments subject to, and in conformance with, special routing and related requirements):

 - Unless specifically restricted or prohibited (CVC §31304), use state or interstate highways which offer the least transit time whenever possible.